 Six subjects that work well in black and white photography

-Black and white is a powerful creative medium and is incredibly versatile.
+Black and white is a powerful creative medium, and incredibly versatile.
 Next time you’re out shooting, select the mono picture mode and give it a go.
 Shoot raw + JPEG so you get a mono preview but still have the colour option.
 You can explore black & white right now on existing files in software.
 In Adobe Lightroom, a single click takes you from colour to mono so you get an idea of the potential, and if you like what you see, work on the conversion for the best result.

 Black and White: Architecture